 Choosing a domain name isn’t easy.
 You want a website address that will be both memorable and meaningful while simultaneously describing what your brand is all about.
 But even after you’ve come up with something catchy and worthy of your brand, you may find that the .com domain is already taken.
-That only leads you back to the drawing board, which means more hair-pulling and headaches.
+That only leads you back to the drawing board, which means more headaches.

 But it doesn’t have to take forever to come up with a great domain name that’s already available.
 Try one of these top 15 domain generators, listed in no particular order, and save yourself some hair-pulling.

 Start with a single keyword, and then search your domain options on Lean Domain Search.
 Your search results will show hundreds, if not thousands, of domain name ideas.
-All results are available .com domains.
+All results are available for .com domains.
 With this tool, you can also:

 - Filter alphabetically, by length, or by popularity